mmig/text-caret-pos/README.md

 > 		- options.returnDiv	BOOLEAN: if reuse was enabled, returns the shadow DIV in the coordinates-object in property `_div` (DEFAULT: false)
 > 		- options.id		STRING: the id attribute for the shadow DIV (DEFAULT: "input-textarea-caret-position-mirror-div")
 > 		- options.guessIfUpdateStyle	BOOLEAN | FUNCTION: if TRUE, styling of the shadow DIV is not updated, if the current target element has the same type (Tag Name) as the previous one.
-> 		- 												If function: a callback for determining, if the shadow DIV's style should be updated (return TRUE, if it shoud get updated): callback(shadowDiv) : BOOLEAN
+> 															If function: a callback for determining, if the shadow DIV's style should be updated (return TRUE, if it should get updated): `callback(shadowDiv) : boolean`
-> 		- 												NOTE this option is only relevant, if "reuse" is TRUE.
+> 															NOTE this option is only relevant, if "reuse" is TRUE.
-> 		- 												(DEFAULT: false)
+> 															(DEFAULT: false)
 > 		- options.forceUpdateStyle	BOOLEAN: force updating the style of the shadow DIV; only relevant, if "reuse" is TRUE (DEFAULT: false)
 > 		- options.forceClearFauxStyle	BOOLEAN: force faux span to use "cleared" style (e.g. in case SPAN is globally styled) (DEFAULT: false)
 > 		- options.fauxId				STRING: use ID for faux span (e.g. for styling faux span) (DEFAULT: undefined)
-> 		- options.fontZoom			NUMBER: apply zoom factor to font-size (DEFAULT: undefined)
+> 		- options.fontZoom			NUMBER | BOOLEAN: apply zoom factor to font-size.
+> 															 If `true` (boolean) the zoom factor will be calculated using `measureFontZoom()`, and the option-value
+> 															 (`true`) will be replaced with the measured zoom factor.
+> 															 (DEFAULT: undefined)
 >
-> 		- options.text: STRING  the text value that should be used for the calculation (NOTE: this field takes precedence over container & fieldName)
+> 		- options.text STRING | FUNCTION: the text value that should be used for the calculation.
-> 		- options.container: OBJECT  if container is given, the current text will be retrieved from container[fieldName], instead of using element.value
-> 		- options.fieldName: STRING  the field-name in container, to use as the text value (NOTE: container must also be specified)
+> 															 If function: a callback which's return value is used as the text: `callback(element, options) : string`
 >